SUPPORTING HIGH POTENTIAL COMPANIES

 Research from World Trade Centre Toronto's (WTC-T) Defying Gravity expert report suggests that few Canadian small firms become either mid-sized or large.
 However, the Government of Canada estimates that high-growth firms, just four per cent of businesses in Canada, created 45 per cent of net new jobs.
 We must increase our competitiveness if we are to compete on a global scale.

-Building off the success of the WTC-V, and the findings of the Defying Gravity expert report produced by WTC-T, the Greater Vancouver Board of Trade is launching the Scale-up Business Centre for SMEs (SBC).
-The SBC will provide a series of curated program offerings to help high-potential firms from various sectors overcome barriers to continued growth and elevate their growth trajectories.
+Building off the success of the WTC-V, and the findings of the Defying Gravity expert report produced by WTC-T, the Greater Vancouver Board of Trade is launching the Scale-up Centre for SMEs (SCS).
+The SCS will provide a series of curated program offerings to help high-potential firms from various sectors overcome barriers to continued growth and elevate their growth trajectories.